Care home visits during coronavirus

 After a negative rapid test result

-If you test negative (not infected) then the home should enable you to visit indoors straight away.
-You will still need to follow good hand hygiene and social distancing around the home.
+If you test negative (not infected) then the home should enable you to visit straightaway.
+You will still need to follow good hand hygiene and wear a face covering around the home.

 After a positive rapid test result

 If you test positive with the rapid test, you will not be able to visit that day.
 While you’re no longer required by law to self-isolate if you have COVID-19 in England, you are still advised to stay at home and avoid contact with other people.

 How do outdoor and ‘screened’ visits work in care homes?